flame-engine/flame/doc/tutorials/platformer/step_3.md

 Excellent!
 Ember is now in front of a blue sky.

-In the next [chapter](step_4.md), we will add the rest of the components now that we have a basic understanding of what we are going to accomplish.
+On to [](step_4.md), where we will add the rest of the components now that we have a basic understanding of what we are going to accomplish.